 With the approval of the Dean of Science, exceptional students who complete Second Year Engineering may be permitted to enter any Third Year Science programme.

 3-YEAR DEGREE

-The 3-year BA and BSc programmes without a major are not open to ROTP and RETP cadets.
+The 3-year BA and BSc programs are not open to ROTP and RETP cadets.

 See appropriate section under the Faculty of Arts, Faculty of Science, and Division of Continuing Studies.